mariorod98/ObsidianVault/🌳 The Forest/There are positional and keyword arguments.md

 ---
 created: 2025-11-07
-last updated: 2025-11-07
+last updated: 2026-01-19
 ---

 up:: [[🐍 Python]]
 tags:: #state/bud #on/python

-# In python, there are positional and keyword arguments
+# There are positional and keyword arguments
 When we call a function, we can specify the arguments in three ways:
 - By specifying all its parameters sequentially as they are defined in the function header.
 In this case, we talk about **positional arguments**.
 - By preceding each argument with the parameter name.
 In this case, we talk about **keyword arguments**. in this case, the order does not have to be respected.